coddle-cpp/coddle/README.md

 ### name
 Name of the library.
-In case of pgkconfig name has to match with the pkgconfig name.
+For `pkgconfig`, the name must match the pkg-config package name.

 Example:
 ```